September 1, 2025

 We prioritize safety so you can focus on worship without worry.

-We believe church should be filled with hope, joy, and real relationships.
+We believe the church should be filled with hope, joy, and real relationships.

 More Than Welcome — You’re Wanted Here